Body Condition Scoring Beef Cows

 Body condition scores (BCS) describe the relative fatness or body condition of a cow herd through the use of a nine-point scale.
-A body condition score five (BCS 5) cow is in average flesh and represents a logical target for most cow herds, whereas a BCS 1 cow is extremely thin and a BCS 9 cow is extremely fat.
+A body condition score five (BCS 5) cow is in average flesh and represents a logical target for most cow herds.
+A BCS 1 cow is extremely thin while a BCS 9 cow is extremely fat and obese.

-In addition, thin cows at calving (BCS 4 or thinner) produce less colostrum, give birth to less vigorous calves that are slower to stand and these calves have lower immunoglobulin levels (bar graph below), thus impairing their ability to overcome early calf-hood disease challenges.
+Thin cows at calving (BCS 4 or thinner) produce less colostrum, give birth to less vigorous calves that are slower to stand and these calves have lower immunoglobulin levels (Table 2, below), thus impairing their ability to overcome early calf-hood disease challenges.
 This illustrates the importance of targeting mature cows to calve in a BCS of at least 5.
-Because 1st-calf-heifers are still growing after calving, they need to be fed so they are a BCS of 6 at calving.
+Because first-calf heifers have reached only about 85% of their mature weight after calving and require additional nutrients to support growth, they need to be fed so they are a BCS of 6 at calving.

 The Look and Feel of Body Condition Scoring

-Body condition scoring can be done using only visual indicators or a combination of visual and palpation of key bone structures for fat cover during routine processing of cows through a chute.
-The key areas for evaluation are the backbone, ribs, hips, pinbones, tailhead and brisket.
-Palpation of cows for fatness along the backbone, ribs, and tailhead will help refine your skill to visually score body condition.
+Body condition scoring can be done using only visual indicators or a combination of visual and palpation of key bone structures for fat cover.
+Palpation can be done during routine processing of cows through a chute.
+The key areas for evaluation are the backbone, ribs, hips, pinbones, tailhead, and brisket.
+Palpating cows for fatness along the backbone, ribs, and tailhead will help refine your skill to visually access body condition.

 Body condition scores should be recorded so that links to productivity and herd management (particularly nutritional management) can be examined.
 Several years of such information could reveal, for example, needed management changes for a given age group (i.e., thin three-year-olds) of cows or might identify a sire group of females that simply didn't fit your resources.

-When visually scoring body condition, you must "look through the hair coat" on cows.
-This is often difficult due to a long winter hair coat.
+When visually scoring body condition, you must "look through the hair coat."
+Sometimes this is difficult due to a long winter hair coat.
 It is good training to re-evaluate your body condition scores when cattle are wet.
 You may be surprised at the impact hair coats can have on visual scores.
 Long, thick winter hair coats are obviously highly desirable (at least in the Northern plains), thus actual palpation for fatness of cows may be the best choice to produce consistent body condition scoring.
 Drawings of cows in BCS 1 to 9 can give an indication of how these cows would look if they were without hair.

 Other factors in addition to hair coat that can affect visual body condition scores are age of cow, rumen fill, and stage of pregnancy.
 The goal of body condition scoring is to evaluate fatness independent of these factors.
 At first, one or more of the above factors may mislead you, but careful study of your herd through the production year will sharpen your focus so that body condition can be scored independent of the above factors.